 - Contacting the instrument developer for permission to use it and translate it—an essential step as skipping it could lead to prosecution for unauthorized use of copyright material.

-- Inviting him/her to be involved in the translation process so they could help clarify ambiguities and avoid misinterpretations of items or concepts.
+- Inviting him/her to be involved in the translation process, so they could help clarify ambiguities and avoid misinterpretations of items or concepts.

-- Recruiting key in-country people to the project.
+- Recruiting key in-country people for the project.
 They should be native speakers of the target language, fluent in the source language, and should reside in the target country.
 Besides, they should come from a medical/health/psychology/social science background and have experience in translating or managing the translation of PRO measures.

 2. Forward translation